chrisguttandin/worker-timers/README.md

 const windowId = window.setInterval(periodicWork, 100);
 window.clearTimeout(windowId);

-// This will throw an error.
-const workerId = setInterval(periodicWork, 100);
+// This will not cancel the interval.
+It may cancel a timeout. const workerId = setInterval(periodicWork, 100);
 clearTimeout(workerId);
 ```